Bought the New Yorker 12 years ago - have worn it death. Spoke to Oska and decided on the Fino New Yorker - it is the most gorgeous hat ever! Thanks

 1. FAKE STRAW - 'artificial straw', polypropylene, 'paper straw', Toyo, Shantung.
 These are the most prevalent, and are machine-made across Asia in vast numbers, very cheaply.
 All these hats breath terribly, and will cause your head to smell, sweat and are damn uncomfortable.
 The paper hats can sweat themselves apart.
 Often they coat the paper in plastic to make them last longer, and again you have a plastic bag on your head - a terrible idea in hot weather.

 2. OTHER STRAW HATS - There are weavers making hats in China, Mexico, Ecuador, Bolivia and even Brazil.
 Sometimes they will use the same straw as a Panama (Toquilla, Carludovica), but usually, it is an inferior alternative.
 Their techniques of preparation and weaving are also substandard.
-The Chinese have an ancient hat weaving tradition, but the straw they use is coarse, scratchy, easily breaks and dyes poorly.
+The Chinese have an ancient hat-weaving tradition, but the straw they use is coarse, scratchy, easily breaks and dyes poorly.
 Unless they explicitly state it is "made in Ecuador", then it is not a Panama hat.
 Retailers will lie about the origin as well, and the only way to tell is the pricing and the shape of the weaving.

 All the pictures here are listed online as genuine Panama hats.
 The best way to tell is if the centre of the crown spirals out like the picture to the left, then it is most likely a Panama.
 Unfortunately, they will sometimes copy the shape of the Panama weaving to make a high-quality fake.
 It gets tricky.
-If you are buying from a retailer who does many different fashion products, it is unlikely to be a Panama.Fake Panama hat made of plastic - it cooks your head
+If you are buying from a retailer that does many different fashion products, it is unlikely to be a Panama.

 3. LOW-GRADE PANAMA HATS - This is when it gets even more misleading.
 When the hats are handwoven in Toquilla straw, they are sorted into grades and priced appropriately.
 You can buy a Panama in Ecuador for $25, but these hats are not worth owning.
 They are what they call grade zero; loose, erratic, lumpy and coarse.
 Woven rapidly, in large numbers by inexperienced weavers.
 To hide their imperfections, they will bleach the hats heavily, until it is a rubbery luminous mass.
 Then it is dyed an ivory colour and passed as a bargain to unsuspecting tourists and online buyers.
 These hats usually have a 'natural edge' where the straw is roughly woven back into itself to finish the hat.
 They always fall apart, the brim frays and the hat will disintegrate.